openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 # ENTSO-E Binding

 This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
-Users can select a specific area to retrieve the relevant energy prices.
-This binding helps users monitor and manage their energy consumption based on real-time pricing data.
 This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
 Users can select a specific area to retrieve the relevant energy prices.
 This binding helps users monitor and manage their energy consumption based on real-time pricing data.